cis241-f20/class-material/README.md

 as possible.
 Please reach out to me early and keep me informed of any issues that arise.

 ### Course Schedule
 This table will have all of the lecture video links, due dates, etc. added throughout the semester.
 Material will be added on a weekly basis.
+Lecture video links will be posted under the topic column and released at the start of each week.

 | Week | Date          | Topics | Activities | TODOs |
 | ---- | ------------- | ------ | ---------- | --------- |